Bhargava-design/Bhargava-design/README.md

-# Welcome to My GitHub Profile! 👋
+# Bhargava Veera Bhadra Guduru

 Hi, I'm **Bhargava Veera Bhadra Guduru**, a driven and passionate **Data Science and Machine Learning enthusiast** with a strong foundation in **Python, R, SQL, Machine Learning, and Data Analytics**.
 I recently graduated in 2024 with a **B.Tech in Data Science**, where I honed my technical expertise and developed a deep curiosity for solving real-world problems using data-driven solutions.